Sendible insights The Official Social Media Logos and Icons (Updated Guidelines 2026)

 [Official logo 120px, download png]

-Meta-owned Instagram revealed a new visual identity in May 2022, comprising of a brand-new bespoke typeface and a brighter logo.
-Perhaps the most notable change is the new wordmark rendered in the 'Instagram Sans' typeface.
+Meta-owned Instagram unveiled a new visual identity in May 2022, featuring a bespoke typeface and a brighter logo.
+The most notable change is the new wordmark rendered in the 'Instagram Sans' typeface.
+It’s a sign of how strong the logo is that it has its own typeface, and this is why content pillars for social media are an integral part of any social media plan.

-Please note: Only use the App Icon with the rainbow-coloured background when you're referring to the mobile app.
-For example, when you're showing it on a device or you're encouraging people to download the Instagram app.
+Please note: Use the App Icon with the rainbow-coloured background only when referring to the mobile app.
+For example, when you're showing it on a device, or you're encouraging people to download the Instagram app.

-You also need to make sure that you follow the same spacing rules when adding text or your brand name alongside the Instagram logo.
+You also need to ensure you follow the same spacing rules when adding text or your brand name alongside the Instagram logo.

 >> Check out the full Instagram brand guidelines.